OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 **2) Redefine the `/opt/openvidu/docker-compose.override.yml`**

-Now you will have to redefine the `/opt/openvidu/docker-compose.override.yml` of your OpenVidu deployment and you have to take account change the image name by your custom name (`openvidu/openvidu-insecure-js-demo` on this sample).
+Now you will have to redefine the `/opt/openvidu/docker-compose.override.yml` in your OpenVidu deployment and you have to take account change the image name by your custom name (`openvidu/openvidu-insecure-js-demo` on this sample).

-[Here](https://github.com/OpenVidu/openvidu-tutorials/blob/dcdb9f06fdcc3bec01fbf02868446edaa6bd3a77/openvidu-insecure-js/docker/docker-compose.override.yml#L1) it is the `docker-compose-override.yml` used by OpenVidu Classroom application.
+[Here](https://github.com/OpenVidu/openvidu-tutorials/blob/dcdb9f06fdcc3bec01fbf02868446edaa6bd3a77/openvidu-insecure-js/docker/docker-compose.override.yml#L1) it is the `docker-compose-override.yml` used by OpenVidu insecure-js application.

 ```
 version: '3.1'